anuket-project/anuket-specifications/doc/gov/chapters/chapter09.rst

 1. Secure appropriate environment space (pre-existing, new build, LaaS)
 2. VI per published RI1 Specifications
-3. RC1 Test suite will be provided to the participants
+3. RC1 or RC2 Test suite will be provided to the participants
 4. Trial Participants ensure a complete understanding of the test suite actions and expected outcomes.

 Running the Field Trial